 |Flight Segment||Cabin||Status Credits (standard)||Status Credits (50% bonus)||Total Status Credits Earned|

 As can be seen, my route achieved a whopping 660 status credits for a total spend of $1,406 AUD.
 This was comprised of 440 ‘standard’ status credits plus an additional 220, delivered as part of my targeted Qantas 50% bonus offer.
 My achieved status credit earn jumped even higher to 710 when adding in the bonus 50 status credits that Qantas awards flyers for every 500 status credits earned within one membership year.
 This meant that I was able to achieve Qantas Frequent Flyer Gold status in just one trip.

 My spend equated to an outlay of just $1.98 per status credit earned – an extremely high yielding return.
 In addition, I was able to offset some of the cost of the ticket by picking up over 18,000 points as a direct result of my travel, and a further 3,000 points via my Qantas Business Rewards membership.

 Why a Qantas status run was worth it for me

 I’ll acknowledge that a Qantas status run isn’t for everyone.
 Completing over 18 hours of flights in Qantas 737 and 717 business class and a similar amount of time navigating airports over a 48 hour period requires a certain level of commitment!
 However, elite Qantas status comes with a number of perks including lounge access and reciprocal rights within the Oneworld alliance, so it’s worth chasing in the eyes of many.

 For me personally, holding elite status with Qantas is very valuable, even though I frequently travel with points.
 It can provide an advantage when redeeming points for upgrades, as you’re higher in the pecking order.
 Qantas also releases award seats to Frequent Flyer Gold, Platinum and Platinum One flyers ahead of other membership tiers.
 This is something I value highly, as it allows me to jump in quickly to snap up ‘in demand’ award seats as they are released.

 Considering a Qantas status run?
-Below are my top tips for maximising your return:
+Below are my top tips for maximising value: